MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/kafka-connector-v2.md

     * If it was written with JSON serializer, set Kafka Connect to use the JSON converter `(org.apache.kafka.connect.json.JsonConverter)`.

         * If the JSON data was written as a plain string, determine if the data includes a nested schema or  payload.
 If it does, set [JSON with schema](#json-with-schema) configuration.
-        * However, if you’re consuming JSON data and it doesn’t have the schema or payload construct, then you must tell Kafka Connect **not** to look for a schema by setting `schemas.enable=false` as per [Plain JSON](#json-plain) configuration.
+        * However, if you’re consuming JSON data and it doesn’t have the schema or payload construct, then you must tell the connector **not** to look for a schema by setting `schemas.enable=false` as per [Plain JSON](#json-plain) configuration.

     * If it was written with AVRO serializer, set Kafka Connect to use the AVRO converter `(io.confluent.connect.avro.AvroConverter)` as per [AVRO](#avro) configuration.